In-patient luxury rehab center in Thailand

 Ketamine addiction is diagnosed similarly to other types of substance use disorders.
 The healthcare provider performs a physical exam, orders lab tests, and evaluates a patient’s medical history.
 The main purpose of a physical exam is to rule out the physical causes behind symptoms.

-What are the Ketamine addiction statistics?
+What are the ketamine addiction statistics?

 That being said, the recreational use of ketamine has increased over the last few years.
 The rise in the recreational use of ketamine started in 2019, which is exactly when the Food and Drug Administration (FDA) approved the use of a nasal spray version of the drug for treatment-resistant depression.

-The same report showed poisonings with ketamine were at their highest in 2000 and 2001.
+The same report showed that poisonings with ketamine were at their highest in 2000 and 2001.
 After this period, poisonings declined and increased again in 2014.
 That year, there were 1.1 poisonings per 1,000,000 people.

-What are the Ketamine withdrawal symptoms?
+What are the ketamine withdrawal symptoms?

 • Cravings for ketamine